laravel/docs/mail.md

         return $this->view('emails.orders.shipped');
     }

+> **Note**
-> {tip} You may wish to create a `resources/views/emails` directory to house all of your email templates; however, you are free to place them wherever you wish within your `resources/views` directory.
+> You may wish to create a `resources/views/emails` directory to house all of your email templates; however, you are free to place them wherever you wish within your `resources/views` directory.

 <a name="plain-text-emails"></a>
 #### Plain Text Emails